This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I have a Straight Talk (on the AT&T network) plan that I use for my day-to-day use.
 It has great coverage in the places I go and keeps my monthly bill pretty low.
 It also solves 99% of my coverage gaps within the USA.

-I supplement with Project Fi for international trips.
+I supplement with Google Fi for international trips.

 It works smashingly.
 Pausing is as simple as clicking a button in your online account and resuming is also instant.
 Best of both worlds.

-The Bottom Line: T Mobile vs Project Fi
+The Bottom Line: T Mobile vs Google Fi

 For power users and/or family plans, you can save big by using T-Mobile instead — even if you have to pay the extra fee for faster international data.
 It’s also the best choice for iPhone aficionados, of which I am not.

-Either way, frequent travelers should consider switching to either Project Fi or T Mobile.
+Either way, frequent travelers should consider switching to either Google Fi or T Mobile.
 Once you’ve traveled with free international roaming, you’ll never go back!